Niclasapdk/ESD4_project/test_journals/integration_thd_freqresp.md

-# Input Impedance
+# THD and Frequency Response

 ## Purpose

-Measure the input impedance of all subsystems to determine whether they comply with the requirements.
+Measure the THD and frequency response of all subsystems to determine whether they comply with the requirements.

 ## Equipment

+- NI-PCI-4461 audio analyzer
 - Analog Discovery 2 (footnote)
 - Hameg HM7042 power supply
 - DUT